'Supernatural': 12 Cast Members and EPs Pick Their Favorite Episodes

 ''Changing Channels'' (season 5, episode 8) and ''Swan Song'' (season 5, episode 22)

-Both of Speight's picks ranked in our top five, with ''Swan Song'' in the No. 1 spot.
+Both of Speight's picks ranked in our top 10, with ''Swan Song'' in the No. 1 spot.
 Two totally different episodes in style and tone, ''Channels'' features Speight's Trickster sending the Winchester brothers to a television universe for some meta fun, while ''Swan Song'' focuses on the apocalyptic showdown between Lucifer and Michael.

 Rob Benedict (Chuck Shurley)